Osgood Schlatters Disease

 Elevation: elevate the leg

-- Support the inflamed bone: In some cases, crutches or knee supports may be required.
-Heat retaining supports such as neoprene support would compress the knee and retain the body’s natural heat keeping the tendon
+Support the inflamed bone: In some cases, crutches or knee supports may be required.
+Heat retaining supports such as neoprene support would compress the knee and retain the body’s natural heat keeping the tendon warm, helping it work better.

 Similarly, a patella tendon strap is wrapped just below the knee to press directly on the patella tendon and reduce the strain on the inflamed tibial tuberosity.